AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

   <br>
   Figure 5: Illustration of the complete crowd detection pipeline.
 </p>
 As shown in the figure Fig. 5, the edge detection step is shared between the 2 separate branches of classification and  localization.
 For the classification and localization, only relevant steps are represented such as masking image or contour map.
-At the end, the result is given by the class (crowd or no crowd) and the bounding box.
+At the end, the result is given by the class (crowd or no crowd) and the bounding box in red.

 ## 2.3 Model implementation and software requirements
 - The entire code is written in Python 3.8.5.